Succession, Exit & Beyond

 What I didn't have was someone sitting alongside me throughout - independent of the lawyers, the accountants and the buyer - whose only job was to keep me focused, hold the thread across all the moving parts and make sure the business kept performing while the transaction consumed everything else.

 I learned what that absence costs.
-Not in theory.
-In practice.
+Not from a case study.
+From nine months of living it.

 That experience is why this service exists.
 I know exactly where owners get pulled off course during a sale process because I was pulled off course myself.
 I know what the pressure feels like at month six when the buyer returns with another round of questions and your team is starting to sense something is happening.
 I know what it means to reach completion and wonder whether you got the outcome the business deserved.